smucclaw/documentation/docs/developers-installation-webtool.rst

 Installing NVM
 ~~~~~~~~~~~~~~

 NVM is a version manager for node.
-Follow the instructions on the `nvm github <https://github.com/nvm-sh/nvm>`_.
+Follow the instructions on the `nvm github <https://github.com/nvm-sh/nvm>`_ for installation.

 ~~~~~~~~~~~~~~~~~~~
-Installing Packages
+Installing packages
 ~~~~~~~~~~~~~~~~~~~

 Run the following set of install scripts: